detiuaveiro/PRI_2025_template/Assignment 1/README.md

-# Sapien - Search Engine Project
+# "Sapien" - Search Engine Project

+IMPORTANT: Each group should pick a name for its project. "sapien" is just a template.

 This project implements a search engine called "Sapien" with both a REST API for searching and a CLI interface for indexing.
 It's built with strict typing, linting, and memory constraints to ensure high-quality, efficient code.